Shadow A Student

 So, register to shadow a current student (give us at least five days notice); then get up close and personal.

 We guarantee that only the shadow knows (as the expression says, after all).
-If they don’t know, they have to go back to shadow school for remedial shadowing.

 Main Campus Tour